cloudflare/cloudflare-docs/content/web3/gateways/concepts/ipfs.md

 ## Directories

-Note that it's not just individual files that can be uploaded.
+You can upload more than just individual files.
 For example, let's take a folder called `example`, which has exactly one file, `example_text.txt`, containing the string `I'm trying out IPFS`.

 If that folder were uploaded with the command `ipfs add -r ./example`, both the folder and the file it contains would have their own CID.
 In this case, the